pmagtulis/covid-ph/README.md

 # Recent updates

 As of Jan.
-7: Included code to track cases by day on a provincial, municipal, and regional level; charts are bigger, cleaned and made more succinct.
+7: Included code to track cases by day on a provincial, municipal, and regional level, added samples data, charts are bigger, cleaned and made more succinct.

 # What is this about?